Have you tried to hire a sewing machine operator lately?

 I haven?t, but I have friends running major apparel companies who have (guess where I get all those tight fitting jeans?).

 Guess what?
 There aren?t any to be had.

 Since, 1990, some 77% of the American textiles workforce has been lost, when China joined the world economy in force, and the offshoring trend took flight.

 Now that manufacturing is at last coming home, the race is on to find the workers to man it.
 Welcome to onshoring 2.0.

 The development has been prompted by several seemingly unrelated events.
 There is an ongoing backlash to several disasters at garment makers in Bangladesh, the current low cost producer, which have killed thousands.

-Look no further than 7 For All Mankind, which is offering just such a product at a discount to all recent buyers of the Tesla Model S-1 (TSLA), that other great all American manufacturer (click here for their).
+Look no further than?7 For All Mankind, which is offering just such a product at a discount to all recent buyers of the Tesla Model S-1 (TSLA), that other great all American manufacturer (click here for their website).